-Planning takes a great place in every successful people’s lives.
-Most of the people prepare for the future that they expect and when it comes they see that things aren’t working out as they planned.
+Planning takes a great place in every successful people’s life.
+Most people prepare for the future that they expect and when it comes they see that things aren’t working out as they planned.
 Like humans, companies and organizations create plans to conduct their operations.
-It is clear that without having a well-established planning and control system, organizations can not maintain their lives.
-Therefore, it is vital to establish the production planning and control system for efficient, productive and systematic operation in a manufacturing unit of an organization.
+It is clear that without having a well-established planning and control system in place, organizations can not maintain their lives.
+Therefore, it is vital to establish the production planning and control system for efficient, productive, and systematic operation in a manufacturing unit of an organization.

 The production system is generally related to taking inputs of labor, capital, order and using them to transform material to achieve the objectives.
 Without planning and control, no activity can be completed within the required time period and budget.

 There are two components that form the PPC System which are;

 - Production Planning

 In this article, we will discuss production planning and control and answer the following questions;

 - What is the difference between production planning and production control?

 Production is the conversion of raw materials into finished products or final products.
 The whole task which involves a number of steps and processes should be carried out according to a proper plan.

 Production planning is the planning of production and manufacturing system of a plant, organization, or industry.
 It optimizes the resource assignment of activities of employees, materials, and manufacturing capacity to serve various customers.
 Basically, production planning can be done at three different time periods which are short term, midterm, and long term.